 Since his triumph as winner of the 1970 Chopin International Piano Competition, pianist Garrick Ohlsson has established himself worldwide as a musician of magisterial interpretive and technical prowess.
 Although long regarded as one of the world’s leading exponents of the music of Frédéric Chopin, Mr. Ohlsson commands an enormous repertoire, which ranges over the entire piano literature.
 A student of the late Claudio Arrau, Mr. Ohlsson has come to be noted for his masterly performances of the works of Mozart, Beethoven and Schubert, as well as the Romantic repertoire.
 To date he has at his command more than 80 concertos, ranging from Haydn and Mozart to works of the 21st century.
 This season that vast repertoire can be sampled in concerti ranging from the dramatic Barber Concerto to Mozart, Beethoven, Brahms and Rachmaninov, in cities including Nashville, Seoul, Dallas, Colorado, St Petersburg, Helsinki, Zagreb and London.

 An avid chamber musician, Mr. Ohlsson has collaborated with the Takacs, Cleveland, Emerson, and Tokyo string quartets, among other ensembles.
-Together with violinist Jorja Fleezanis and cellist Michael Grebanier, he is a founding member of the San Francisco-based FOG Trio.
+Together with violinist Jorja Fleezanis and the late cellist Michael Grebanier, he was a founding member of the San Francisco-based FOG Trio.
 Passionate about singing and singers, Mr. Ohlsson has appeared in recital with such legendary artists as Magda Olivero, Jessye Norman, and Ewa Podles.